AlbMej/Syllaview/CODE_OF_CONDUCT.md

-# [ScheduleThis] Code of Conduct
+# ScheduleThis Code of Conduct
-In the interest of fostering an open and welcoming environment, [ScheduleThis] pledges to be an inclusive and harassment-free experience for  all, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, educational background, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, ScheduleThis pledges to be an inclusive and harassment-free experience for  all, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, educational background, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

-This Code of Conduct applies to all [ScheduleThis]-affiliated activity online and offline.
+This Code of Conduct applies to all ScheduleThis-affiliated activity online and offline.

 ## Summary
 * [Be respectful and inclusive](#be-respectful-and-inclusive).